 Labskin doubles in size here onsite

-Labskin UK – a leading skincare testing company – has doubled its lab and office presence here at York Biotech Campus, to launch new services that will further strengthen the region’s reputation as a leading bioscience hub.
+Labskin UK – a leading skincare testing company – has doubled its office space and lab space facilities here at York Biotech Campus, to launch new services that will further strengthen the region’s reputation as a leading bioscience hub.